ChartHop raises $35M for its internal org chart and people analytics platform – TechCrunch

 “It was not as important as hiring, structuring a ‘single you’ of the organization,” he said.
 (Ian’s pictured here to the right.)
 Similar to the great analytics tools that have been built for developers, sales teams and others, “What I wanted was people analytics,” he said.
 “I wanted to understand my team.”

 That’s actually a very multifaceted question.
 It’s not just a matter of an org chart — a big enough task in its own right that the very day that ChartHop came out of stealth in early 2020, another org chart startup, The Org, launched, too.
-It’s also retention strategy, employee satisfaction, turnover statistics, diversity statistics, predictive visualizations on finances one area was compensated differently, or if hiring were frozen, etc. “All of those problems became mine and there was no great software out there to solve for it,” White said.
+It’s also retention strategy, employee satisfaction, turnover statistics, diversity statistics, predictive visualizations on finances if one area was compensated differently, or if hiring were frozen, etc. “All of those problems became mine and there was no great software out there to solve for it,” White said.

 The ChartHop platform is built like all strong structures these days in the world of tech: tons of integrations to feed data into ChartHop to make it richer; tons of integrations also to export and use that data in more dedicated applications when needed; and an easy way for everyone to update data but also put in place easy and strong protections to keep confidential data as it should be.